marisanest/knowledge-representation/README.md

 # knowledge-representation

 This is a project for the lecture "Wissensrepräsentation".
+The lecture is about reinforcement learning and follows the Sutton and Barto book [Reinforcement Learning: An Introduction](http://incompleteideas.net/book/bookdraft2017nov5.pdf).

 ## Assignments